EricKwong/Skillmix/README.md

 # Skillmix
-A Match maker for trading skills.
+A matchmaker for trading skills.